What are Entitlements?

 If you overcome these hurdles, your entitlement request is either approved or denied.
 If denied, there is usually an opportunity to file an appeal.

-If your entitlement is awarded, you or your permit expeditor can begin the permit application process.
+Are your entitlement is awarded, you or your permit expeditor can begin the permit application process.

 Common Entitlement Scenarios